triflicacid/fabric-logic-mod/README.md

   - Stores a redstone signal in memory, which it outputs
   - Accepts a control input from the left side, and a write line from behind.
     - If there is another memory cell on the left, that cell propagates through its control signal.
 Therefore, cells can be stacked horizontally and function as a multi-bit array.
-  - Control signals to operation mapping: (if signal is not listed, nothing happens and 0 is outputted)
+  - There are two types of control signals: one-time (marked O) and non-sensitive.
+One-time operations are require a 0 or non-sensitive signal pulse before they may be activated again.
     - 1: `read`.
 Output the stored signal.
     - 2: `write`.
 Sets internal memory to signal it is receiving from behind.
-    - 3: `inverse`.
+    - 3: `inverse` (O).
 Inverts stored memory - if 0, set to 15.
 Else set to 0.
-    - 4: `and`.
+    - 4: `and` (O).
 If receiving input from behind, preserve memory.
 Else, clear it.
-    - 5: `or`.
+    - 5: `or` (O).
 If memory is 0, write to memory the signal from behind.
+    - 10: `add` (O).
+Add the input to the cell.
+If there's an overflow, propagate to the right-hand memory cell (if appropriate).
+    - 11: `right_shift` (O).
+Shifts the memory cell array along one to the right.
+    - 12: `left_shift` (O).
+Shifts the memory cell array along one to the left.
     - 15: `clear`.
 Clears the internal memory (sets it to 0).
   - Use the advanced wrench to manually increment the stored redstone signal (shift to decrement).
   - Crafting recipe: